Quick Video Review (5mins) This came out 3 years before the UK 6CD Boxset ‘Listen Learn, Read On.

 if you were in the USA at the time this was released a lot of the extra tracks that were on the UK CD Remasters would have been new to you.

 You’ve got some of the bonus material from In Rock from the CD re-master there.
 Jam Stew, Cry Free.
 There’s a lot of tracks from Fireball, probably more than any other Deep Purple album.
 I think that’s because in the USA the tracklisting for Fireball was different.
 USA Fans didn’t even know what Demons Eye was, as it wasn’t actually on the release itself.
 Included are Freedom as Strange Kind of Women and Slow Train (which is a very good track).
 Also included is Painted Horse from Who Do We Think We Are.
 From Made in Japan we have Lazy.
 The box set includes quite a few tracks from Who Do We Think We Are and Burn.

 The missing track for me is Mistreated.
 That’s the only place where this falls down, They probably put Coronarius Redig on as it’s a rare B side, but maybe they could have put Mistreated on rather than Might Just Take Your Life?

 Then there are three tracks from Stormbringer, two from Come Taste the Band (Comin’ Home, the opening track, and not You Keep on Moving).
 For the Reunion you’ve got the rare track Son of Alerik, which is a B side from the 12 inch version of Perfect Strangers (although they’ve given you the seven inch version here).

->

-> There is a rare track from Slaves and Masters, Slow Down Sister.
-A shame they didn’t find the Snow, Ice and Fire track .
-The box set finishes with A Castle Full of Rascals (Purpendicular) and Seventh Heaven from Abandon respectively.
+There is a rare track from Slaves and Masters, Slow Down Sister.
+(A shame they didn’t find the Snow, Ice and Fire track).
+The box set finishes with A Castle Full of Rascals (from Purpendicular) and Seventh Heaven from Abandon respectively.

->

-> So well worth getting if you look on eBay.
-They say it’s quite rare, but if you are a completist like me, then it’s worth getting.
+So this is well worth getting if you look on eBay.
+It is quite rare now, but if you are a completist like me, then it’s worth getting.